Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Distance: 0.8 miles / 1.3 km

-After the Moleka Trail, there is only about 300 ft. more of elevation to gain over the next 2.4 miles, which is hardly noticeable.
+I feel this way because after the Moleka Trail, there is only about 300 ft.
+(91.4 m) of additional elevation to climb over the next 2.4 miles (3.9 km), which is hardly noticeable over that distance.

 Maunalaha Trail

-Almost immediately, the Maunalaha Trail will start gaining about 700 ft. of elevation for near the entire distance to the Makiki Valley-ʻUalakaʻa intersection.
+Almost immediately, the Maunalaha Trail will begin climbing about 700 ft.
+(213 m) of elevation for nearly the entire distance to the Makiki Valley-ʻUalakaʻa junction.

 Maunalaha Trail